AOSC-Archive/aosc-wiki/mirrors/migration-guide.md

 For packagers, please refer to the following content to know what and when you need to take action.

 ## About the new server
-The new server has a 1 Gbps port and much better hardware.
+The new server has a 1 Gbps network and much better hardware.
 The new IP would be 142.147.91.106 and 2604:e8c0:4::2 (yes, really a short IP).

 ## Timeline
 - To Be Discussed: Stop uploading new packages to both old and new server.
 - +1 Day: Fully sync content from old to new server.
-- Same day: Change DNS.
+- Same day: Update DNS and point to new repository server.

 ## Packagers
-You need to seek for a new AOSC Account.
-If you haven't done so, please reach @xiaoxing at Telegram.
+Instead of a single `upload` account for everyone, new repository server now requires each packager has their own account on LDAP service (which will in the future serves as a unified login mechanism for all AOSC platform and services).
+If you currently don't have LDAP account , please contact @xiaoxing at Telegram.

 ## Sponsor
 The new server is kindly sponsored by xTom (https://xtom.com/), a professional hosting solution.